Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Experiments

-\paragraph{Results} On the 3D Dynamic Block World dataset, we compare our Transformer-Based FloWM from Section \ref{sec:flowm_instantiations} and Fig.~\ref{fig:3d_model_figure} with the diffusion baseline, also including the ablations FloWM (no VC) and FloWM (no VC, no SME).
-We report the metrics on rollouts of 70 and 210 prediction frames, given 70 frames of context in Table \ref{tab:blockworld_metrics_dynamic}\footnote{We report results on 70 frames of context to match the DFoT-SSM training requirements better, and find either 50 or 70 frames of context produce similar results; further explanation is in Appendix \ref{apd:dfot-ssm_expt_details}.}.
-Example rollouts are visualized in Figure \ref{fig:dynamic_blockworld_rollout} and on the website \href{https://flowequivariantworldmodels.github.io}{here}.
-Similar to the 2D experiments, we observe the FloWM's predictions are able to remain consistent for as many as 210 frames of future prediction, while the baselines and ablations are not.
-The average prediction error through time is represented in Figure \ref{fig:dynamic_blockworld_rollout}, demonstrating FloWM's consistent rollouts through long horizons.
-Perceptually, DFoT and SSM model predictions frequently hallucinate new objects and forget old ones, aligning with the hypothesis that their architectures are not well suited for partially observable dynamic environments.
-In addition to the standard, simpler 3D Dynamic Block World dataset, we evaluate our model and baselines on a significantly more visually difficult Textured 3D Dynamic Block World dataset, where block, wall, and floor textures are randomly assigned for each example.
-The same gap holds, demonstrating that FloWM is additionally applicable to more visually realistic settings.
-Results for this set are available in Appendix \ref{apd:additional_details_block_world}.
+\paragraph{Results.} On the 3D Dynamic Block World dataset, we compare our Transformer-Based FloWM from Section \ref{sec:flowm_instantiations} and Fig.~\ref{fig:3d_model_figure} with the diffusion and RSSM baselines, also including the ablations FloWM (no VC) and FloWM (no VC, no SME).
+We report the metrics on rollouts of 70 and 210 prediction frames, given 70 frames of context in Table~\ref{tab:blockworld_metrics_dynamic}\footnote{We report results on 70 frames of context to match the DFoT-SSM training requirements better, and find either 50 or 70 frames of context produce similar results; further explanation is in \S \ref{apd:dfot-ssm_expt_details}.}.
+Example rollouts against Diffusion baselines are visualized in Fig.~\ref{fig:dynamic_blockworld_rollout} and all baseline model qualitative visualizations are available on the website \href{https://flowequivariantworldmodels.github.io/}{here}.

+Similar to the 2D experiments, we observe that FloWM's predictions remain consistent for as many as 210 frames of future prediction, while the baselines diverge.
+The average prediction error per frame is plotted in Figure \ref{fig:dynamic_blockworld_rollout}, demonstrating FloWM's consistent rollouts through long horizons.
+Perceptually, the DFoT and SSM models frequently hallucinate new objects and forget old ones, while the RSSM model degrades to a blurry average of many overlapping blocks, even in early prediction frames.
+In Appendix \S \ref{apd:additional_details_block_world}, we see the same performance gap holds on more visually complex variants of the Block World dataset, where the set of textures and shapes are randomly assigned for each video, rather than just color.
+This supports the applicability of FloWM to more realistic datasets, and reinforces that the bottleneck of existing world models is less so modeling the visual complexity of the environment, but rather is the challenge of predicting \emph{consistent environment dynamics}.

+\paragraph{Downstream Planning.} To further evaluate the effectiveness of the learned world models for downstream planning, we present results on a simple task in the Block World environment.
+To enable training-free evaluation, we use a reward function that maximizes the amount of red pixels on the screen called ``Find the red block'', analogous to being as close to the red block as possible without being on top of it.
+The max reward is at distance 2, and there is only one red block in each episode.
+We use exhaustive search in an MPC framework with a search horizon of 3 and a rollout length of 70 after observing 70 context frames.